When a Supplementary Inventory Is Required

 How the Supplementary Inventory Is Handled

 The supplementary inventory follows the same distribution rules as the original.
-If the original was filed with the court, the supplement gets filed there too.
+If the original was filed with the probate court, the supplement gets filed there too.
 If the original was distributed directly to heirs and devisees, the updated information goes to anyone with an interest in the new details.